All Blogs

 What is VAPT?

 VAPT is the amalgamation of two popular security testing strategies - Vulnerability Assessment and Penetration Testing.
-It combines the forces of both these methods to upscale and strengthen security testing.
+It combines the approaches of both these methods to strengthen security testing.

 It doubles the power to make security audits more precise, effective, and comprehensive.
-Apart from boosting security posture, it also enables organizations to stay compliant with industry standards and regulations.
+Apart from ensuring protection, it also enables organizations to stay compliant with regulatory security compliance.

 Why Do You Need VAPT?